status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 1. [What is beacon chain](./faq.md#1-what-is-beacon-chain) and [what is Nimbus](./faq.md#4-what-is-nimbus) to equip you with some basic knowledge.
 2. [Installation steps](./install.md) outline the prerequisites to get started.
-3. How to [become a validator](./validator.md) in Ethereum 2.0 as a user, for example on the Altona testnet.
+3. [Running the beacon node](./beacon_node.md) describes how to run the beacon node software to sync the beacon chain.
-4. [CLI](./cli.md) for running your customized nimbus beacon node.
+4. How to [become a validator](./validator.md) in Ethereum 2.0 as a user, for example on the Altona testnet.
 5. [API](./api.md) for monitoring your node through `http`.
 6. [Advanced usage](./advanced.md) for developers.
 7. Common [questions and answers](./faq.md) to satisfy your curiosity.